BBC Radio 4 Afternoon Drama

 Sitting at a pub table.
 With a tiny lost alien in your ear

-I've written 14 original Afternoon Dramas.
+I've written 28 radio dramas and serials.
 I've featured 10 case studies here (click the photos)

 And there's more...